genefever/bingle/README.md

 Open up a new terminal shell, enter the `bingle/` project root directory, then run:

+    $ npm start

+Alternatively, you can use `nodemon` to run the server.
+[Nodemon](https://www.npmjs.com/package/nodemon) is a Node.js tool that monitors for any changes in the server source code and automatically restarts the server.
+To use, make sure you have `nodemon` installed globally on your computer.

+    $ npm install -g nodemon

+Then run:

     $ nodemon start

+The server is now running.

-Keep the server running for the duration that you want to use the app.
+Keep the server running for the duration that you are using the app (i.e. don't terminate the server process in the terminal while using the extension).

 You are now ready to use the extension!

 ## Chrome extension minimized production build